-Suspension

-Completion of less than 50% of the credits for which financial aid was received during a semester will result in immediate suspension of financial aid eligibility.
-To re-establish financial aid eligibility a student must, at their own expense, obtain a 2.0 GPA with the same, or greater, credit load, as recognized in their previous financial aid receipt period, or repay the amount of financial aid monies received.
+Suspension: Completion of less than 50% of the credits for which financial aid was received during a semester will result in immediate suspension of financial aid eligibility.

 Should a student be compelled to withdraw from all of the credits for which he/she was registered during the course of the semester, he/she must notify the Student Financial Services Office prior to doing so.
-Should the student fail to notify the Student Financial Services Office before withdrawing from their courses, their right to appeal their financial aid standing through the Financial Aid Appeals Committee is waived.
+Should the student fail to notify the SFSO before withdrawing from their courses, they may waive their right to appeal their financial aid status.